stephaneVercouillieBMID/slate/source/workingVersion.html.md

  - Data access with justification (to comply with GDPR)

  ## Obtain OAuth 2.0 credentials

+OAuth 2.0 means one protocol for authentication and authorisation (obtaining access tokens).

  BMID provides

  - Partner Code, used as **client_id**